TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 ## Heroes

 There's a blob of data out there in the [cloud](/wikiblogarden/better-computing/synchronising-data/).
-It's a list of all the cute characters that appear in the Pond of Fame.
+It's a list of all the creatures that appear in the Pond of Fame.
 I call them HEROES.

 Anyone can see the blob!
-There's nothing sensitive in it.
+There's nothing private in it.
 Here's how you get it:

 ```js
 const response = await fetch("https://api.val.town/v1/run/todepond.getHeroes");